 While energy demand is set to increase over the coming years due to population growth and higher incomes, the absolute demand for fossil fuels is expected to fall.
 Spencer Dale, chief economist for BP, recently told reporters, “Never in modern history has the demand for any traded fuel declined in absolute terms” and “the share of renewable energy grows more quickly than any fuel ever seen in history.”

-Just a few years ago, it would have been unthinkable for a high-ranking executive of a major oil corporation to say this, showing that the transition is becoming ever more apparent.
-The share of fossil fuels in our global energy mix is expected to fall from 85% in 2018 to between 20 and 65% by 2050, depending on the speed of transition.
-Meanwhile, the share of renewables is set to grow from 5% in 2018 to as much as 60% by mid-century.
+Just a few years ago, it would have been unthinkable for a high-ranking executive of a major oil corporation to say this.
+But the energy transition is real, and the share of fossil fuels in our global energy mix is expected to fall from 85% in 2018 to between 20 and 65% by 2050, depending on how fast countries move away from fossil fuels.
+Meanwhile, the global share of renewables is set to grow from 5% in 2018 to as much as 60% by mid-century.

 You might also like: Why Solar Power is So Important for India

 Figure 1: Historical and projected shifts in global energy mix; Reuters; 2020.

 Decarbonisation has largely been driven by new technologies and innovations that have improved the efficiency of our energy grid and pushed down costs.
 Developments in battery storage, smart grids with Internet of Things technology and artificial intelligence have made sectors such as solar and wind more reliable and safer to invest in.
 The transportation, construction and industry sectors, once dominated by fossil fuels, have also been transformed by electric vehicles and green building materials.